Toronto Homeowners May Be Forced To Sell This Year

-With the Bank of Canada’s recent interest rate hikes, many Toronto homeowners are finding it hard to keep up.
+With the Bank of Canada’s recent interest rate hikes, many Toronto homeowners throughout all neighbourhoods are finding it hard to keep up.
 A lot of homeowners will be forced to sell this year.

 Canadian Homeowner Survey